 4. Education/Training of students: consider COVID-19 prevention education as part of student orientation. (hand washing, staying home if ill, etc.)

 W&L does not believe that education and training of students relative to COVID-19 prevention is simply a one-time opportunity.
 Instead the University believes that constant education and reminders to students will be necessary to help instill a culture of compliance with best practices.
 Orientation will include sessions on best practices and community expectations.
-The University is currently in the process of drawing up a statement on Community Expectations that reflects the shared responsibility of all members of the community toward a safe and healthy environment.
+The University has completed the process of drawing up a Statement on Community Expectations that reflects the shared responsibility of all members of the community toward a safe and healthy environment.
 Beyond orientation, we are planning periodic updates to the entire community on updated guidance, changes in practices and helpful information to assist in understanding activities that place students and the community at higher risk.
 Posters and signage will be displayed throughout the campus and especially in residential areas reminding community members of those activities that they can do to limit not only their own exposure but exposure with others.
 Social messaging has already been deployed as part of the communication strategy with students, and that will continue throughout the fall.
 As part of our protocol for the fall, all students will receive a COVID-19 kit which will include two cloth face masks, a digital thermometer and a small bottle of hand sanitizer.
-Additional supplies of these items will be available at cost at the University's Store.
+Additional supplies of these items will be available at cost at the University’s Store.

 - Strategies to allow physical distancing in classrooms and learning environments.

 - Social distancing considerations outside the classroom.

 - Restrict occupancy/stagger use of communal shared spaces such as lounges.
 Exercise rooms, dining halls, etc. to ensure physical distancing.
 Occupancy must be consistent with any active Executive Orders.

 - Limitations on size of gatherings and/or strict physical distancing to be in place during gatherings.